iankorf/MCB185-2024/course/unit0-unix.md

 ## Assessment Example ##

-1. Open a new terminal.
-You are not allowed to use `cd` during the assessment.
+1. Open a new terminal and change focus to your homework directory.
+You are not allowed to use `cd` again during the assessment.
 Create a new directory called `test` in your `mcb185_homework` directory.
 All files created during the assessment must be created in the `test` directory.

 This task tests your knowledge of absolute and relative paths.